-Surgical Procedures Available
+Veterinary Surgical Procedures Available

-- Soft-tissue surgeries – mass removal, bladder stone removal, gastrointestinal foreign body removal, laceration/wound repair, ear hematoma repair, and more.
+- Soft-tissue Surgeries – mass removal, bladder stone removal, gastrointestinal foreign body removal, laceration/wound repair, ear hematoma repair, and more

-- Diagnostic sampling – biopsies of skin, organs, GI system and bone; cell collection from respiratory system
+- Diagnostic Sampling – biopsies of skin, organs, GI system and bone; cell collection from respiratory system

-- Dental surgery – oral mass removal, gingival surgery; dental scaling and polishing, sealant application, periodontal disease management
+- Dental Surgery – oral mass removal, gingival surgery; dental scaling and polishing, sealant application, periodontal disease management

-- Reproductive surgeries – spay, neuter, Caesarian section
+- Reproductive Surgeries – spay, neuter, Caesarian section

 Our surgical patients are monitored closely by a registered veterinary technician and veterinarian during anesthesia.
 In addition to physical vital signs, we use veterinary specific monitoring equipment to follow electrocardiogram patterns, blood pressure, temperature, heart and respiratory rates, oxygen and carbon dioxide levels.
-All of this information together helps us provide an appropriate depth of anesthesia and ensure stability of a pet in emergency or stressed health conditions.
+All of this information together helps us provide an appropriate depth of anesthesia and ensure stability of a pet during a health emergency or stressed health conditions.

 An important part of anesthetic support includes intravenous fluid therapy and body temperature control.
 An intravenous catheter will be placed prior to anesthesia to allow administration of intravenous fluids and to provide immediate access for medication administration.
 IV fluid therapy and appropriate body temperature are extremely important during anesthesia to support appropriate circulation and organ function.
 Body temperature support is provided through our heated surgery table, warm air surgical blanket and IV fluid temperature control system.